Mozambique: Police fire tear gas at opposition leader – DW – 10/21/2024

 Venancio Mondlane, the main challenger to the ruling Frelimo party in the recent presidential election, was speaking to journalists close to the spot where his lawyer and a senior opposition party official were killed by unidentified gunmen on Friday night.

-Video footage posted to Mondlane's Facebook page shows tear gas cannisters landing in his vicinity as Mondlane, aides, supporters and reporters run for cover.
+Video footage posted to Mondlane's Facebook page shows tear gas canisters being fired as Mondlane, aides, supporters and reporters run for cover.

 At least one journalist was injured, according to local media, while several others, including those from DW, inhaled the gas.